sirocco-gallery/webmcp-agent/README.md

 nothing here is hard-coded to one site.
 Built as the consumer half of the [sirocco.gallery](https://sirocco.gallery) WebMCP reference implementation.

+See live demo here: [sirocco provider and consumer loop](https://youtu.be/BpHmZew93Ec)

 ## How it works

 ```